Shane-Donlon/ci-pp4-django/README.md

     <td>Using regex on phone to confirm if number is correct, if at any point an error appeared I would set the custom error to be more descriptive than pattern does not match, once I corrected the error on change and next would still set the error and could not move onto the next section of the form
     event.target.setCustomValidity("Please enter phone number in 353121234567 format");</td>
     <td> event.target.setCustomValidity("");</td>
-    <td> As I'm setting the error to true by using a non-empty sting I need to set this back to false using an empty string after the error appears </td>
+    <td> As I'm setting the error to true by using a non-empty string I need to set this back to false using an empty string after the error appears </td>

   </tr>
   <tr>